reynoldsse22/HydroLog/README.md

         progress: 0
         totalDailyWeight: 0
         totalMonthlyWeight: 0
+	daysMetGoal: 0
+	daysInMonth: <number of days in current month>

 5. In the project’s code, fill in the configuration variable with your application and project’s information: var firebaseConfig = {